ftg-iran/ddpabp-persian/10- Dealing with Legacy Code/README.md

 ## Starting with urls.py

 Even if you have access to the entire source code of a Django site, figuring out how it works across various apps can be daunting.
-Often, it is best to start from the root URLconf located in the urls.py, file since it is literally a map that ties every request to the respective views.
+Often, it is best to start from the root `URLconf` located in the `urls.py`, file since it is literally a map that ties every request to the respective views.

 With normal Python programs, I often start reading from the start of its execution–say, from the top-level main module or wherever the `__main__` check idiom starts.
-In the case of Django applications, I usually start with urls.py since it is easier to follow the flow of execution based on the various URL patterns a site has.
+In the case of Django applications, I usually start with `urls.py` since it is easier to follow the flow of execution based on the various URL patterns a site has.

-In Linux, you can use the following find command to locate the settings.py file and the corresponding line specifying the urls.py root:
+In Linux, you can use the following `find` command to locate the `settings.py` file and the corresponding line specifying the `urls.py` root:

 ```bash
 $ find . -iname settings.py -exec grep -H 'ROOT_URLCONF' {} \;